rsnobles/website-template/README.md

     ![I'm happy](./happy.jpg)
     ```
 5) Commit your changes by pressing the **Commit new file** button on bottom of the page.
+On your commit messages, use `feat:` prefix for new articles and images (see [version control](DEVELOPMENT.md#version-control) for more information).
 6) If required, upload images for you blog post by pressing the **Upload files** button on top of the page.
-Remember to commit your images by pressing the **Commit changes** button on bottom of the page.
+Remember to commit your images by pressing the **Commit changes** button on bottom of the page, and use the `feat:` prefix on your commit message.

 ### Update a blog post